zuozhenggh/learning-library/oic-integration-library/experiential/erpcloud-business-event/setup/setup.md

     </copy>
     ```

-6. Paste the script in SQL Worksheet, then click **Run It** button.
+6. Paste the script in the SQL Worksheet, then click **Run It** button.
 This will create the **PURCHASEORDER** table.
-The table is created successfully when you see the notification in the *Script Output*.
+The table is created successfully when you see the notification in the *Script Output* window.

     ![Past SQL Script](images/paste-run-sql-script.png)